Course Overview

 - Laboratories: 28 hours

-- structure of C programs, variables and types,
+- structure of C programs, variables and basic types,

 - formatted input and output,